 Event technology provider Cvent acquired UK-based venue booking site VenueDirectory.
 Financial details were not released about the deal that closed on June 1.
-Founded in 1993, it provides the largest data centre of venue information to the UK industry.
+Founded in 1993, it provides the UK industry with the largest data center of venue information.
 VenueDirectory will continue to operate as a standalone business unit.

 May 26, 2022

 JUNO, a platform for digital engagement activities, has secured $10 million in Series A funding led by global software investor Insight Partners.
 This follows the November 2021 PCMA announcement of a partnership with JUNO as its official year-round community platform provider.
-The platform came online for PCMA’s Convening Leaders that took place in January.
+The platform came online for PCMA’s Convening Leaders, which took place in January.